hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 You can deploy Memcached as a cache for MySQL on an AWS Arm based Instance using Terraform and Ansible.

-In this topic, you will deploy Memcached as a cache for MySQL on an AWS Instance.
+In this section, you will deploy Memcached as a cache for MySQL on an AWS Instance.

 If you are new to Terraform, you should look at [Automate AWS EC2 instance creation using Terraform](/learning-paths/server-and-cloud/aws/terraform/) before starting this Learning Path.